 - 7.4.1 Remove the two window-frame nuts located on the upper edge of the window frame and swing the window frame open.
-NOTE: The window frame in Ergo models is not hinged; it is held by four frame nuts.
-If the frame is to remain open, for cleaning or other reasons, remove it, per Section 7.6. - 7.4.2 Remove the old window. - 7.4.3 Inspect the window frame gaskets, on both the window frame and on the cabinet.
+If the frame is to remain open for cleaning or other reasons, remove it, per Section 7.6. - 7.4.2 Remove the old window. - 7.4.3 Inspect the window-frame gaskets on both the window frame and on the cabinet.
 If either gasket is damaged, replace it, per section 7.5. - 7.4.4 Install view-window cover lens, per Section 7.3. - 7.4.5 Set the new window (cover lens down) squarely over the window opening, making sure that all edges of the window are centered and overlapping the window gasket, and that the window is resting on the window support tabs.